LapisHusky/pi.js/README.md

 #### pijs.chat.send(message);
 Sends your messages to everyone in chat.
 #### pijs.chat.local(message, color);
-Makes local custom messages in chat which only you can see.
+Makes local customizable messages in chat which only you can see.
 Supports HTML.
 #### pijs.chat.setPlayerChatOutput(func);
 Using this you can change the message output function which executes after pressing enter key when you send message.